-British Politics Society has the pleasure of inviting members and friends to a seminar on British politics and the press.
+British Politics Society has the pleasure of inviting its members and friends to a seminar with Angus Robertson, MP on the future of Scotland.

-All welcome - please sign up to the event by sending us an e-mail.
+All welcome - please register by sending us an e-mail.

 |M E M B E R S H I P|